dhruvArora8053/Building-modal-window/README.md

 # Building-model-window
-Building the model window and giving it basic functionality with javascript.
+Building the modal window and giving it basic functionality with javascript.